 Categories of Eligibility:

-Newtown Residents: Any person who shows proof of residence within the Town of Newtown may obtain a
+Newtown Residents: Any person who shows proof of identity and residence within the Town of Newtown may obtain a

 Forms of Acceptable Identification:

 Adult and Senior applicants for a C. H. Booth Library card must prove identity and current residential address.
 These are the most common types of this proof:

 - A valid Connecticut driver’s license or identification card issued by the Connecticut DMV with photo and current residential address.

 - A current property tax statement for residential property with the name of the applicant.